Efference copy: Speech

 It has been argued that motor efference copies play an important role in speech production.
 Tian and Poeppel propose that a motor efference copy is used to produce a forward model of somatosensory estimation, which entails an estimation of the articulatory movement and position of the articulators as a result of planned motor action.
 A second (subsequent) auditory efference copy entails the estimation of auditory information as produced by the articulatory system in a second forward model.
 Both of these forward models can produce respective predictions and corollary discharge, which can in turn be used in comparisons with somatosensory and auditory feedback.

-Moreover, this system is thought by some to be the basis for inner speech, especially in relation to auditory verbal hallucinations.
-In the case of inner speech, the efference signal is not sent or is inhibited before action takes place, leaving only the efference copy and leading to the perception of inner speech or inner hearing.
-In the case of auditory verbal hallucinations, it is thought that a breakdown along the efference copy and forward model route creates a mismatch between what is expected and what is observed, leading to the experience that speech is not produced by oneself.
+Efference copies also occur not only with spoken words, but with inner language - the quiet production of words.
+This system is thought by some to be the basis for inner speech In the case of inner speech, the efference signal is not sent or is inhibited before action takes place, leaving only the efference copy and leading to the perception of inner speech or inner hearing.

+Related to its role in inner speech, it has been suggested to underlie auditory verbal hallucinations.
+In this case, it is thought that a breakdown along the efference copy and forward model route creates a mismatch between what is expected and what is observed, leading to the experience that speech is not produced by oneself.

+Efference copies have been found by intracerebral EEG in a professional musician when playing his violin.

 Recent studies suggest that efference copy already occurs when an acoustic signal is generated at the press of a button.
 The differences in the ERP signal of the efference copy are so severe that machine learning algorithms can distinguish between schizophrenia patients and healthy control subjects, for example.
-Efference copies also occur not only with spoken words, but with inner language - the quiet production of words.